tomhosker/proton-cs-min/README.md

 1. Download this repository onto your machine.
 1. Open up a terminal.
 1. Navigate, in the terminal, to this repository's directory.
+1. Run "mcs -r:CAENRFIDLibrary.dll ProgramEthernet.cs".
-1. Run "mcs -r:CAENRFIDLibrary.dll Program.cs".
+1. Run "mcs -r:CAENRFIDLibrary.dll ProgramUSB.cs".

 ### Run